How do I apply?

 GRE scores must be received by REEI before your file can be reviewed for admission.
 We suggest that you take the GRE as early as possible, preferably one or two months before the application deadline to ensure ample time for scores to be reported to REEI.
 An applicant whose GRE scores arrive late cannot be considered for financial aid, but the applicant may still be considered for admission.
 The GRE must be taken before the admission deadline (January 15th for fall).

-What if my GRE scores are not above 600 (old scale)?
+What if my GRE scores are not high?

-While we prefer students to have at least one score above 600, we realize that not everyone tests well.
-We encourage our admissions committee to consider the application as a whole, including GRE scores, transcript, letters of recommendation, and statement of purpose.
+We realize that not everyone tests well.
+We encourage our admissions committee to consider the application as a whole, including GRE scores, transcripts, letters of recommendation, and statement of purpose.
 Students are not accepted or rejected solely on the basis of their GRE scores.

 What about the GRE’s new score scale?